 Size/Qty.: | 40 lbs |

-Specifically designed for use with high iron water, it delivers a better-tasting drink experience.
-You will also notice fewer rust stains in your bathroom and kitchen over time.
-According to the manufacturer, you should check the salt levels, keeping the tank at least 1/2 full.
+According to the manufacturer, you should carefully check the level when using this product, keeping the tank at least 1/2 full.
 Also, fill your softener with two bags of this salt every two months.

 5. Sprite Mediterranean Blue De-Chlorinating Bath Salts